domvwt/esparto/README.md

 **esparto** is a Python package for building shareable reports with content from popular data analysis libraries.
-With just a few lines of code, **esparto** turns DataFrames, plots, and Markdown into an interactive HTML page or PDF.
+With just a few lines of code, **esparto** turns DataFrames, plots, and Markdown into an interactive webpage or PDF document.

 Documents produced by **esparto** are completely portable - no backend server is required - and entirely customisable using CSS and Jinja templating.